 Decrease Repressed Emotional Issues

 Trauma, mental illness, and repressed emotional concerns are hard to decipher.
+Tools such as the Emotion Wheel, or other diagnostics can help adults with their problems, but our kids aren’t capable of using these.
 Children do a lot to telegraph their behavior (boys fighting because of jealousy, girls name-calling), but there is still much to be learned about how children repress their emotional problems, even at a young age.

 Trauma is a major concern because children are much harder to decipher to help them work through emotional issues.
 Still, Social-Emotional Learning attempts to close that gap or at least bridge it by providing the resources of using emotional learning mechanisms through their handling of various tasks and daily functions to process their trauma.
 SEL is not a form of therapy, nor is it a class in itself in the traditional sense, but a framework that can be applied to the various needs that children have in expanding their education in more relative functions.